PensionMath

 If your spouse hasn't claimed yet, SSA estimates the eventual spousal benefit based on projected earnings.
 The statement at ssa.gov/myaccount shows current estimates.

-How the GPO reduction works
+How the GPO reduction worked

 Example: $1,500/month CSRS pension.
-Two-thirds is $1,000.
-If the spousal Social Security benefit is $800, GPO eliminates it entirely.
-If the spousal benefit is $1,200, $200 remains.
-The $200 is then subject to any other reductions (like claiming early).
+Two-thirds was $1,000.
+If the spousal Social Security benefit was $800, GPO eliminated it entirely.
+If the spousal benefit was $1,200, $200 remained.
+The $200 was then subject to any other reductions (like claiming early).

 GPO vs. WEP: the distinction